 Marina is a lawyer advising governments and multinational companies on international trade law and practice solving complex regulatory questions.
+She is a frequent public speaker and a public affairs specialist.
 In past, she has been a civil servant, worked in the academia where she completed her doctoral studies and served as international trade manager in a big multinational company.

 Her main area of expertise are the WTO dispute settlement, the linkage between trade and health, market access, trade negotiations, trade in services and illicit trade.
 Marina is also expert in tobacco and e-cigarettes regulation.

-Since September 2016 Dr Foltea is on the Indicative List of WTO Panels, which makes her eligible to solve WTO disputes.
+She is also Assistant Professor at the Polish Academy of Sciences and since September 2016 Marina is on the Indicative List of WTO Panels, which makes her eligible to solve WTO disputes.

 Marina Foltea is Founder and Managing Director at Trade Pacts, Geneva.